stacks-network/docs/src/pages/stacks-blockchain/stacking.md

 ## PoX mining

+PoX mining is a modification of Proof-of-Burn (PoB) mining, where instead of destroying the committed Bitcoin, it is transferred to eligible Stacks (STX) holders that participate in the Stacking protocol.

-For a miner to receive newly-minted Stacks tokens, they have to transfer bitcoins to eligible owners of Stacks tokens.
-The PoX mechanism ensures proper handling and incentives through four key phases:
+-> A PoX miner can only receive newly-minted Stacks (STX) tokens when they transfer bitcoins to eligible owners of Stacks tokens

+Miners have to run a software (mining client, aka "miner") on their machines to participate in the PoX mechanism.
+The mining client implements the PoX mechanism, which ensures proper handling and incentives through four key phases:

-- Registration: Miners register for a future election by transfering bitcoins and sending consensus data to the network
+- Registration: Miners register for a future election by sending consensus data to the network
+- Commitment: Registered miners transfer bitcoins to participate in the election
-- Election: A verifiable random function chooses one registered miner to write a new block on the Stacks blockchain
+- Election: A verifiable random function chooses one miner to write a new block on the Stacks blockchain
-- Operation: The elected miner writes the new block and collects rewards in form of new Stacks tokens
+- Assembly: The elected miner writes the new block and collects rewards in form of new Stacks tokens
-- Distribution: Collected bitcoins from the registration process are sent to a set eligible Stacks tokens holders
+- Distribution: Committed bitcoins are sent to a set eligible Stacks tokens holders

-Miners have to run software on their machines to participate in the PoX mechanism.

 [@page-reference | inline]
 | /mining